joeSeggiola/arduino-eurorack-projects/in-cv/README.md

 Arduino code reads the definitions of the 53 patterns of "In C" from [`patterns/patterns.h`][20].
 This file is not hand-written, but automatically generated using [`patterns/cli.js`][21], a Node.js command line script.
 This script translates music notation contained in [`patterns/patterns.txt`][22] into performant and memory-efficient data.

-That said, you can write your own patterns and sequences to make the module play just about everything.
+That said, you can write your own patterns and sequences to make the module play just about anything.
 Edit the TXT file (one sequence per line), install [Node.js][23] and then run this in the `patterns/` folder:

 	npm install
 	npm start -- patterns.txt